MarkStrendin/MCF-BlockDuplicator/Readme.md

 Commands
 --------
+    /blockduplicator	Reloads the config file
     /duper         		Gives the player the duplicator tool /clearinv      		Clears the player's inventory
     /ci            		Same as /clearinv
     /more          		Gives the player duplicate stacks of whatever he/she is holding (ex: "/m 4" would give you 4 additional stacks)
     /m             		Same as /more
     /pick          		Allows the player to change the data value of the item in their hand (for wool colors, single step types, etc)

 Permissions